MSOE-CPE2600/multiprocessing-turney-mumtazz1/README.md

-The most optimal combination was 10 thread and 15 child processes, resulting in a runtime of just 8.5 seconds.
+The most optimal combination was 10 threads and 15 child processes, resulting in a runtime of just 8.5 seconds.
 The CPU remains busy the entire time, making sure no time is wasted waiting for a process to finish.
 While some processes were paused waiting for slow operations like writing the image to disk, other processes were immediately available to utilize the CPU for calculations.
 No other combination resulted in a runtime this short.

-The program is an excellent demonstration of the uses of multiprocessing and confirms that parallel execution is the most optimal for performance on multicore hardware.
+The program is an excellent demonstration of the uses of multiprocessing and multithreading and confirms that parallel execution is the most optimal for performance on multicore hardware.